 At least 4,000 IoT devices, and probably more were bricked thanks to a new strain of malware called Silex and the 14-year-old hacker who unleashed it.
-Silex was first discovered by Akamai senior intelligence response engineer Larry Cashdollar.
-It’s similar to 2017’s Brickerbot in that it targets insecure IoT devices, specifically ones that run a Linux or Unix OS and have known or easily guessable default passwords.
+Akamai senior intelligence response engineer Larry Cashdollar first discovered Silex.
+It’s similar to 2017’s Brickerbot in that it targets insecure IoT devices, specifically those that run a Linux or Unix OS and have known or easily guessable default passwords.
 Silex uses the insecure logins to destroy the device’s storage and remove their network configuration, effectively turning them into paperweights.

-Cashdollar told Threatpost that he was contacted by the hacker via Twitter and was told that the goal was to remove vulnerable IoT devices to prevent other hackers from using them to create botnets.
+The hacker used Twitter to contact Cashdollar, indicating a plan to remove vulnerable IoT devices to prevent other hackers from using them to create botnets.
 At some point however, the command and control center server vanished.

-“What ended up happening was the person who wrote this didn’t expect all this attention and didn’t like it and made him nervous so he decided to stop the malware from spreading and decided that he wasn’t going to change it anymore to make it more destructive than it already had been, he’s planning on quitting, I think,” Cashdollar said.
+Cashdollar has a theory.
+The person who wrote this didn’t expect all this attention and didn’t like it.
+It made him nervous, so he decided to stop the malware from spreading and that he wasn’t going to increase its destructiveness.